HOME

 • Sandipan Dandapat, Sara Morrissey, Sudip Kumar Naskar and Harold Somers.

-Mitigating Problems in Analogy-based EBMT with SMT and vice versa: a Case Study with Named Entity Transliteration
+Mitigating Problems in Analogy-based EBMT with SMT and vice versa: A Case Study with Named Entity Transliteration

 • Serge Heiden.